jfriedson/neural-network-cars/refactor/README.md

 ## More Features
 - Toggleable world step rate to speed up training immensely
-- Save and load leading champion's neural network weights using ctrl+c and ctrl+v with the canvas in focus
+- Save and load leading champion's neural network weights using ctrl+c and ctrl+v while the canvas in focus
 - Load a pre-trained network with an html button
 - Scoreboard
 - Graph of weight and neuron activations of best performing neural network

 ## Javascript libraries
-P2.js - Physics engine\
+p2-es - Physics engine\
-Pixi.js - WebGL (canvas fallback) renderer\
+Pixi.js - WebGL (canvas fallback) renderer
-Lodash - deep cloning ability for genetic algorithm functionality

 ## To do
-Implement webworkers for the simulation loop and neural network operations.
-Then, compare performance.
+Use webworkers for computationally intensive loops like forward and backward neural net propagation

 ---